Panacea2005/N.OVA/README.md

-# NOVA: AI-Native Identity Platform for Web3
+# N.OVA: AI-Native Identity Platform for Web3

-NOVA is an AI-powered platform built on Solana that transforms wallet data into a living, expressive identity.
-Through a suite of generative tools — including natural language chat, AI-composed music, dynamic identity cards, and on-chain analytics — NOVA creates a personalized experience around each user's blockchain behavior.
+N.OVA is an AI-powered platform built on Solana that transforms wallet data into a living, expressive identity.
+Through a suite of generative tools — including natural language chat, AI-composed music, dynamic identity cards, and on-chain analytics — N.OVA creates a personalized experience around each user's blockchain behavior.

 ---